-Doing some analysis on September 11th got me thinking whether there might be any other stock market anomalies coming up and one thing I did notice was that Friday is quadruple witching day.
+Doing some analysis about September 11th got me thinking and I noticed that Friday is quadruple witching day.

-If you don’t know, quadruple witching (or triple witching for some) occurs on the third Friday in March, June, September and December when stock index futures, stock index options and stock options all expire on the same day.
+If you don’t know, quadruple witching (or triple witching for some) occurs on the third Friday in March, June, September and December.
+This is when stock index futures, stock index options and stock options all expire on the same day.

 Getting its name from Macbeth, quadruple witching often sees increased volume and volatility as traders close out their positions and roll them prior to expiration.